 Turkish TV Channels:

 Choose your favorite TV channel.
-Watching TV is not our first advice if in your first language.
-However, watching TV in second language is quite helpful and the easiest way to observe the culture.
+Watching TV is not our first piece of advice if in your first language.
+However, watching TV in a second language is quite helpful and the easiest way to observe the culture.

 2. Kanal D: Kanal D is one of the first commercial channels.
 It started broadcasting in 1993.
 It is owned by Aydın Doğan who is a media tycoon.